Introduction to Microsoft Excel 2019/Office 365

 The Final Exam will be released on the same day as the last lesson.
 Once the Final Exam has been released, you will have 2 weeks plus 10 days to complete the Final and finish any remaining lessons in your course.
 No further extensions can be provided beyond these 10 days.

-In our first lesson, you'll develop a solid understanding of the Excel interface.
+In the first lesson, you'll develop a solid understanding of the Excel interface.
 You'll become fluent in the secret language spoken only by Excel users, you'll discover the best way to correct just about any mistake you might make in Excel, and you'll find yourself gliding effortlessly from cell to cell, leaving behind expertly written labels, numbers, and formulas.

 Creating a Worksheet